gmr9387/valtara-nucleus/README.md

 Valtaris Nucleus
-A Constitutional Runtime for Workflow‑Driven Systems Valtaris Nucleus is a constitutional execution engine designed to unify workflow orchestration, subsystem coordination, identity governance, decision evaluation, telemetry, lineage, and background runtime processing into a single coherent platform.
+A Constitutional Runtime for Workflow‑Driven Systems Executive Summary
+Valtaris Nucleus is a constitutional execution engine that unifies workflow orchestration, subsystem coordination, identity governance, decision evaluation, telemetry, lineage, and background runtime processing into a single coherent platform.

-Nucleus provides a deterministic, auditable, and governable foundation for multi‑service systems.
-It is built for environments where workflows must be:
+It is engineered for environments where workflows must be:

-traceable

-replayable
+deterministic

+auditable

 governed